 For undergraduate programs, the cost can lie anywhere from £10,000 to £18,000 per year.
 It can be higher for postgraduate programs depending on the institution you choose to study in and the courses.
 Besides your tuition fees, there are other living expenses to consider, like travel, accommodation, food, and miscellaneous costs, and there are hidden costs to manage as well.

-Is living in UK expensive?
+Is living in the UK expensive?

 Comparatively, living costs are lower in the North of the UK than in the South regions.
 London is known to be the most expensive city where the UK Visa and Immigrations require you to have a budget of at least £1,265 per month to study in London.
-So, let’s break down the living costs and have a look at the various costs in detail.
+So, let’s break down the living costs and look at the various costs in detail.

 UK Travel and Travel expenses

 You can opt for University accommodation for your initial years when they provide halls of residence where you can share spaces with other students or get private rooms.
-On-campus accommodations can cost anywhere from £50 to £80 per week depending on your university.
-These have catering facilities, or you can choose to cook your own meals.
+On-campus accommodations can cost anywhere from £50 to £80 per week, depending on your university.
+These have catering facilities, or you can choose to cook your meals.

-In this part, we can include all the study materials students need to purchase like books, notepads, paper and other stationery items which cost around £5- £7 per week depending on usage.
-Other costs include health services and wellbeing which can be around £13- £15 per month.
+In this part, we can include all the study materials students need to purchase, like books, notepads, paper and other stationery items, which cost around £5- £7 per week, depending on usage.
+Other costs include health services and well-being which can be around £13- £15 per month.
 You might want to go out around the city and shop for clothing which can cost you around £50- £70 a month, but it all depends on your spending habits as these figures can be much lower for some.